Philip Martin (Neighbours): Development

-Philip is introduced to Jen Handley (Alyce Platt) and he becomes aware that she likes him.
+In 1995, Philip is introduced to Jen Handley (Alyce Platt) and he becomes aware that she likes him.
 Jen faces an uphill struggle to get Philip to go out with her because he cannot believe that a beautiful and younger woman is interested in him.
 Philip thinks Jen simply feels sorry for him because he is a widower and single father.
 To show her he does not need sympathy, Philip decides to "play the field" and embarks on a series of random dates.
 Eventually Jen persuades Philip to go out with her and they begin a "passionate" relationship.
 Philip provides some much needed stability in Jen's life and is different from the other guys that she has been out with before.
 Jen and Philip's relationship later breaks down and Jen leaves Erinsborough.

-Philip meets Ruth Wilkinson (Ailsa Piper) in 1996 when she comes to care for Helen Daniels (Anne Haddy).
+Philip meets Ruth Wilkinson (Ailsa Piper) the following year when she comes to care for Helen Daniels (Anne Haddy).
 Initially Philip and Ruth do not get on well, but when Ruth's ex-husband Bill Hails (Ian Stanley) appears, Philip becomes a "useful ally."
 Philip becomes nervous about asking Ruth out and he is "egged on" by Helen who plays matchmaker.
 The Daily Record said "the makers of Neighbours can stretch out this relationship for several episodes before we have a clear idea if it's actually going anywhere."
 Philip and Ruth share a kiss and they begin a relationship.
 Ruth and Philip later get engaged and they marry, while Ruth waits for results of tests for breast cancer.
 Philip's son, Michael (Troy Beckwith), returns for the wedding and Ruth arrives at the ceremony on the back of a Harley Davidson motorbike.
 Piper said that there is an atmosphere of madness, happiness and excitement to the day.
 After Philip has a mid-life crisis, he decides to move the family to Darwin.
 Ruth initially considers commuting thousands of miles, but ultimately chooses to follow her husband when she gets a top job at a Darwin hospital.

-Rawlings reprised his role for the serial's finale seventeen years laters.
-Of his short return at the end of the finale episode, Rawlings said, "It's pretty surreal.
+Seventeen years later, Rawlings reprised his role for the show's then finale.
+Of his short return at the end of the finale episode, Rawlings said, "it's pretty surreal.
 I have to say the place hasn't changed that much.
 It's all pretty much the same.
 It's all kind of as it was in Erinsborough back then."
+Rawlings returned again in 2023, following the show's return.